-Welcome to Saints Constantine and Helen Greek Orthodox Church of Cheyenne Wyoming where we have been proclaiming the Good News of Jesus Christ since 1922.
-Saints Constantine and Helen is the spiritual home for Orthodox Christians whose mission and purpose is not only to strive for our own salvation, but the salvation of every person in Jesus Christ.
-In doing so, we preserve not only the evangelical nature of the Church, but the pure and undefiled faith as it has been handed down to the apostles by the Lord himself who commands us all to “go and make disciples of all nations, baptizing them in the name of the Father and the Son and Holy Spirit and teaching them to obey all that I have commanded” - Matthew 28:18.
+Welcome home to Saints Constantine and Helen Greek Orthodox Church of Cheyenne Wyoming where we not only strive for our own salvation, but for the salvation of every person in Jesus Christ.
+This is why we share the Good News of Jesus Christ, and preserve the pure and undefiled faith as it has been handed down to the apostles by the Lord himself who commands us to “go and make disciples of all nations, baptizing them in the name of the Father and the Son and Holy Spirit and teaching them to obey all that I have commanded.”
+(Matthew 28:18)

-If you are considering joining us in worship for the first time, we hope that our website will be able to help acquaint you with what our parish can offer anyone who might be considering the Orthodox Church as their new home; to those who already belong to Saints Constantine and Helen, we hope to provide you with the assurance that your love and labor are being received, and honored with the most profound respect for the glory of God.
+Whether you are a parishioner or considering joining us in worship for the first time, we hope that our website will help acquaint you with what our parish has to offer, and that we can provide you with the assurance that your love and labor are being received, and honored with the most profound respect for the glory of God.

 We pray that we are able to help you make an informed decision as to how you can join us in glorifying God in all that we do with love, thanksgiving, and joy.

 Please see our Google Calendar or ask for a copy of our monthly feastday schedule

 Sunday: Orthros (Matins) 8:30 am Divine Liturgy 9:30 am